Scroll Top

 LENGTH.

-Performing by yourself?
+Are you performing by yourself?
 Solo entrants can compete with music less than 2 minutes in length and a minimum of 1 minute 30 seconds.
 You can cut your music yourself, or the DJ will fade it out at the 2 minute mark.

+Groups can compete with longer music — an additional 30 seconds for each member of the group beyond the first person.
 For a 2 person group, the dance can go up to 2 minutes and 30 seconds: 2 minutes initially, plus 30 seconds because of the second group member.
 For a 3 person group, this would be 3 minutes (2 minutes + 30 seconds + 30 seconds), and so on.

 SUBMITTING MUSIC.

-We’ll also screen music to make sure it’s the right sound quality for our speakers and is appropriate for the audience.
-Please note, your music must be submitted with this form prior to the convention – no exceptions.
+We are gathering music for routines in advance to prevent any issues on the day of finals.
+We will also screen music to make sure it is the right sound quality for our speakers and is appropriate for the audience.
+Please note, your music must be submitted via email, as mentioned in the signup form, prior to the convention – no exceptions.

 FURSUITNAME_FURRYNAME.mp3